-Compensation Element Base salary Purpose To attract, retain and reward talented executives needed to drive our business.
-Features Fixed component of compensation to provide financial stability, based on responsibilities, experience, internal equity, performance and peer company data.
+Compensation Element Purpose Features Base salary To attract, retain and reward talented executives needed to drive our business.
+Fixed component of compensation to provide financial stability, based on responsibilities, experience, internal urve our business. equity, performance and peer company data.
 Annual cash incentive program To promote and reward the achievement of key short-term objectives and align executive and stockholder interests.
 Variable component of compensation tied to the achievement of pre-determined quantitative and qualitative corporate performance goals.
 Equity incentive compensation To encourage executives to deliver long-term company performance, align executive and stockholder interests and promote retention.
 Variable component of compensation in the form of stock options typically subject to multi-year vesting based on continued service and tied to the performance of our common stock price.